List of Barnyard characters: Duke

+Bessy

 Bessy (voiced by Wanda Sykes) is a sassy and coarse cow that has a tendency to yell and Abby's best friend (Daisy's in the film).
 She is not afraid to tell it like it is.
 She also knows how to pull a prank.
 Bessy finds Otis childish and idiotic, so she lives by insulting him and assaulting him.
+Despite Otis being intelligent, she believes him to be dumb.
 Pip is in love with Bessy, but she always rejects him, despite taking advantage of this sometimes.
 Bessy is also seen implicating with other animals, such as Freddy.
-She also disguises herself very little and does not participate in Otis's plans.
+She also disguises herself very little and does not participate in Otis' plans or appreciate his intelligence at times.
 She had a son who floated away with balloons at a county fair.
-All she has to remember him by is his cowbell, which, strangely, Otis has.
+All she has to remember him by is his cowbell, which, strangely, Otis has because Otis is identical to her son due to their coat color.
 In addition, she is the principal of the farm's school program and the judge of its court.

+Mrs. Beady

-Noreen "Nora" Beady (voiced by Maria Bamford), more commonly known as Mrs. Beady, is a housewife who lives close by to the farm.
-She is aware of the animals' anthropomorphism and regularly attempts to expose their antics to the world.
+Noreen "Nora" Beady, more commonly known as Mrs, Beady, (voiced by Maria Bamford), is a housewife who lives close by to the farm.
+She is fully aware of the animals' anthropomorphism and regularly attempts to expose their antics to the world.
 She is neurotic and has become obsessed with exposing the animals, whose mischief often harms her.
 But no one else believes her because everyone else thinks she's insane, and whenever she attempts to expose the animals, they always find a way to sabotage her plan.
 In the pilot episode, it is revealed that Nora is the aunt of Snotty Boy, another enemy of animals.

+Farmer Buyer

 Farmer Buyer (voiced by Fred Tatasciore) is the vegan owner of the farm for whom Otis cares deeply.
 Still, when the animals need some time alone to work on a private project (a movie they are trying to make, a theme park they are attempting to build, etc.), that does not stop them from trying to drive him away with a prank phone call.
 In the film, whenever he sees or suspects the animals of having human-like abilities, he is always kicked unconscious by Miles.